AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Coach/01-assessment.md

-* The SQL below lists the Postgres version, database size and the loaded extensions
+* The SQL below lists the PostgreSQL version, database size and the loaded extensions